Nef cones of nested Hilbert schemes of points on surfaces: Divisors and curves

 \subsubsection{Curves on the Hilbert Scheme}

-By the duality of the curves with divisors, the curve space of $X^{[n]}$ must also have a basis of size $k+1$.
+In contrast to the divisors, we will only define the types of curve class relevant for our proof, not an entire basis.
 We will represent these curve classes with diagrams where hollow points represent a point of $\xi$ moving on the curve it lies on, solid points are fixed points in $\xi$, and dotted arrows attached to a point represent varying the tangent direction (i.e. double scheme structure) of a length two scheme on that point (c.f. \cite{Stathis}).
 A basis for the space of curves on $X^{[n]}$ has a curve corresponding to each $H_i$ and one additional element corresponding to $B$.
 For the first type of curve, fix $n-1$ general points and then vary the $n$-th point of the subscheme along the curve $h_i$; denote that curve by $C_i[n]$.

 For the last element of the basis, there are two natural choices which each have their own advantages.
 The first choice is a curve where we fix $n-1$ general points and then vary a double scheme structure supported on a given one of the fixed points; denote this curve by $A[n]$.